 The PhD requires a minimum of 33 semester credits completed through USU from an approved program of study.
 Students must also fulfill Doctoral Residency Requirements.
 Residency requirements can me found in the general catalog under: Graduate Degree Requirements.

-To increase the probability of successful completion, we urge students, whenever possible, to spend a minimum of two years on campus.
+To increase the probability of successful completion, we urge students, whenever possible, to spend a minimum of two years on campus in Logan, Utah.
 For Utah Residency please see: USU Residency Information.
 Admittance to the Instructional Technology and Learning Sciences PhD program is prerequisite to enrolling in any required PhD core courses.